Useful mental health links

 Rethink Mental Illness works to help everyone affected by severe mental illness, such as schizophrenia and bipolar disorder, recover a better quality of life.
 It provides effective services and support and campaigns for change through greater awareness and understanding.

-Here is a list of generally useful websites for counsellors, therapists, student counsellors in the UK, with a wide range of therapy resources online.
+Here is a list of generally useful mental health links and useful websites for counsellors, therapists, student counsellors in the UK, with a wide range of therapy resources online.

 - Cruse Bereavement Care – for bereavement advice and support